MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-troubleshooting.md

 ## Azure AD Conditional Access connection issues

-### VPN connection is blocked
+### Oops - You can't get to this yet

--   **Error description.** When the Conditional Access policy is not satisfied, blocking the VPN connection showing an  _Oops - You can't get to this yet_ message, but connects after the users clicks **X** to close the message.
-Clicking **OK** causes another authentication attempt, which ends in another Oops message.
+-   **Error description.** When the Conditional Access policy is not satisfied, blocking the VPN connection, but connects after the user clicks **X** to close the message.
+Clicking **OK** causes another authentication attempt, which ends in another _Oops_ message.
 These events are recorded in the AAD Operational Event log of the client.

 -   **Possible cause.**